dfns/dfns-api-docs/api-docs/low-level-api-keys-and-transactions/transaction-execution/broadcasttransaction/solana-generictx-template.md

 # SolanaGenericTx Template

 Use this template to broadcast to Solana chains.
-For more on these fields, see the [official program documentation](https://docs.rs/solana-program/1.15.2/solana_program) and [official token documentation](https://docs.rs/spl-token/latest/spl_token/).&#x20;
+For more on these fields, see the [official program documentation](https://docs.rs/solana-program/1.15.2/solana_program), [official token documentation](https://docs.rs/spl-token/latest/spl_token/) and [official solana web3.js documentation](https://solana-labs.github.io/solana-web3.js).&#x20;

 #### Fields <a href="#request-example.1" id="request-example.1"></a>